tobua/padua/README.md

 Add `--first-release` to avoid bumping the version on your first release.

+## Build with padua

+- epic-react
+- stylesnames
+- pakag

 ## Future

 - Use https://github.com/jeremyben/tsc-prog to bundle d.ts.
 - or use compiler API: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
 - User tsconfig.json for ts-jest.
+- Common template which will be added to every template.